retebuonvivere/retebuonvivere/README.md

 developing
 ----------
-We follow a *code-driven development* workflow for our custom modules and configuration, in order to boost teamworking.
+* We follow a *code-driven development* workflow for our custom modules and configuration, in order to boost teamworking.
-If you want to **contribute** to this civil society network tool, great! **Get in touch with us: write to info@retebuonvivere.org**.
+* If you want to **contribute** to this civil society network tool, great! **Get in touch with us: write to info@retebuonvivere.org**.
-We also use [bountysource][30] to give some money to developers who contribute with the issue queue.
+* We also use [bountysource][30] to give some money to developers who contribute with the issue queue.
 So, go check it out!
+* And we use [waffle.io][34] as issue tracker!

 install
 -------